1int/protounit/README.md

-#PhpUnit + Google Protobuf
+# PhpUnit + Google Protobuf

-This demonstrates a problem in Protobuf + PhpUnit integration, where creating a mock of a Protobuf message causes segmentation fault.
+This demonstrates a problem in Protobuf + PhpUnit, where creating a mock of a Protobuf message causes segmentation fault.

-To run, do
+To run:

 `docker build -t testprotos .`
 `docker run -it --rm testprotos`